 Here is a more personal and detailed narrative of how how I got engaged in the work that my dissertation focuses on:

 I am a Ph.D candidate in Public History (with a Designated Emphasis in Feminist Studies) at the University of California, Santa Barbara.
-I work with Leila Rupp, Interim Dean of Social Sciences and Distinguished Professor of Feminist Studies, and Public History professors Harold Marcuse, Randy Bergstrom, Stephan Miescher.
-You can read more about me in the GradPost or The Bottom Line school newspaper, or visit my personal website.
+I work with Leila Rupp, Interim Dean of Social Sciences and Distinguished Professor of Feminist Studies, and Public History professors Randy Bergstrom and Stephan Miescher.
+You can read more about me in The Current, the GradPost or The Bottom Line school newspaper, or visit my personal website.

 On May 23, 2014 six UCSB students were killed and another 14 individuals were injured in a violent crime spree that occurred in Isla Vista, the residential and commercial district adjacent the UCSB Campus.
-In the immediate aftermath I worked with UCSB counselors to provide crisis trainings for the graduate student Teaching Assistants, and initiated a memorial collection and documentation project under the guidance of Debbie Fleming, Assistant Vice Chancellor of Student Affairs.
+In the immediate aftermath I worked with UCSB counselors to provide crisis trainings for the graduate student Teaching Assistants.
+Then I initiated a memorial collection and documentation project under the guidance of retired administrator Debbie Fleming, who was then Dean of Students and later the Assistant Vice Chancellor of Student Affairs.
 For links to NBC Nightly News stories about what occurred click here and here.